How Many Triangles Do You See in This Puzzle?

 If you’re completely stumped, we’ll give you a hint: The trick lies in factoring multiple smaller triangles into becoming a bigger triangle.

 Got an answer?
-If you solved the math and your answer was 24, congratulations, you’re in the majority.
+If you did the math and your answer was 24, congratulations, you’re in the majority.
 Most people on Quora agreed that the answer is 24, with each row containing six triangles.
 If you’re into shapes, also try to figure out how many squares are in this image.

 However, if you really want to get technical, the truly “correct” answer is 25.
-The 25th triangle is hidden in the ‘A’ in the artist’s signature in the right-hand corner.
-An even more nit-picking Quora user noted there was another triangle in the image if you count the word “triangles.”
+The 25th triangle is hidden in the “A” in the artist’s signature in the right-hand corner.
+An even more nitpicking Quora user noted there was another triangle in the image if you count the word “triangles.”
 Less than 1% of people can ace this shapes brainteaser (though we bet the aforementioned eagle-eyed user is among that statistic).

 Math expert Martin Silvertant posted a very helpful graphic on the site walking through how to locate the pictorial triangles and provided a logical explanation as to how you can stretch the number to 26 of them.
 “A triangle is a mathematical idea rather than something real; physical triangles are by definition not geometrically perfect, but approximations of triangles.
 In other words, both the pictorial triangles and the words referring to triangles are referents to the concept of a triangle,” said Silvertant.
 If that was way too easy for you to figure out, these logic puzzles will keep you guessing.